McStasMcXtrace/SINE2020WP8/examples/McStas-SIMRES/README.md

 ## Example of SIMRES front-end and McStas-Mantid backend.

-## Full exmaple of SIMRES-McStas-SIMRES using BEER as a vehicle
+## Full example of SIMRES-McStas-SIMRES using BEER as a vehicle

 Included in the new release of SIMRES is an example that automates the connection process to take advantage of  both packages.
 In this example the proposed BEER instrument of ESS is simulated.
 Firstly the primary spectromter is simulated using a reverse Monte Carlo process.
 Secondly, neutron events are injected into a McStas simulation of a powder sample through and MCPL-write/read procedure.
 Secondly the McStas simulation lets the events interact with a the powder.
 Lastly, nuetron events are reinjected into SIMRES through a second MCPL-write/read pair, and the secondary spectrometer is simulated with SIMRES.